This course is not available to international students.

 Chat with our student ambassadors and ask any questions you have.

-We encourage students to undertake work experience and internships during the course of their degree and the tutorial programme includes sessions which help students identify what would be useful for them.
-In addition, our students can select a work-based dissertation, which combines the final year independent research project with a placement in industry.
-This provides you with the opportunity to explore an internship related to your career goals during the summer between Year Two and Three.
+We encourage students to undertake work experience and internships during the course of their degree.
+Our students can also select a work-based dissertation, which combines the final year independent research project with a placement in industry.

 Your tuition fees, funding your studies, and other costs to consider.